julienrull/libzro/README.md

-# ZrØ - Core Library

-**libzro** is a crossplateform boilerplate library for sanity and peaceful mind C programming ✌️ It's also a hub to centralized low level programming concepts I learn.
-That's mean these are totaly valid in other languages.
-C is used here for its simplicity and ability to stay away from  programmers way to resolve complex problems.
+# libZrØ

+**libzro** is a crossplateform boilerplate header file that implement essential data structures, allocators and more.

 > [!warning]
 > It is still in early stage development, so it comes without any guarantee to work properly in a production context.
-Plus, header files need to be merge together because they depend on eachother.
-I will add a dependancies tree later.
-Thank you for your understanding.

-**libzro** is the core fundation of a bigger toolchains project called "ZrØ".
-It's a personal set of libs for my own usecases first but also for educational purposes.
+**libzro** is a personal set of libs for my own usecases first, but also for educational purposes.
 You will find the sources **libzro** is inspired of below.

 ## Features

-🔴 Todo

-🟠 Doing

-🟢 Done

----

-- 🟢 **zro_alloc.h**: contextual generic allocator mechanisme.
+- **zro_alc.h**: contextual generic allocator mechanisme with custom allocators.
+  - std (malloc) allocator wrapper

-- 🟢 **zro_arena.h**: arena allocator, an alternative to malloc for safer and easier memory lifetimes managment.
+  - arena allocator, an alternative to std malloc for safer and easier memory lifetimes managment.

+- **zro_ds.h**: Collection of essential data structure.
+(These are not implemented by C language out of the box compare to more modern programming languages)
-- 🟢 **zro_dynarr.h**: dynamic array data structure (aka Vector or ArrayList).
+  - dynamic array data structure (aka Vector or ArrayList).
+  - hash table (dictionary like data structure)

-- 🟠 **zro_string.h**: new string API for easier unicode/UTF-8 compatible strings manimulation and string builder.
+- **zro_str.h**: new string API for easier unicode/UTF-8 compatible strings manimulation and string building.

-- 🟠 **zro_type.h**: collection of useful type for libzro to work properly.
+- **zro_t.h**: collection of useful type for libzro to work properly.

-- 🔴 **zro_stream.h**: Stream bytes buffer data structures for easier data flow managment.

-- 🔴 **zro_socket.h**: socket wrapper for TCP, UDP and custom RAW network transport layers.

-- 🔴 **zro_bgap.h**: Gab buffer implementation for user text manipulation, or in other words, the kind of system behind text editors. (rope data structure is a system for more complexe text editor like Microdoft Word).

 ## Sources

 Comming soon...